ljufa/rsplayer/docs/README.md

 - **Web UI Remote Control**: Manage your playback remotely with an intuitive web interface.
 - **Flexible Volume Control**: Choose ALSA mixer, PipeWire, or software gain volume control, with hardware control also supported via RSPlayer firmware integration.
 - **Volume Persistence**: Volume level is saved on change and restored on restart, defaulting to 0 on first use to prevent hardware-max shock.
-- **Written in Rust**: Enjoy the benefits of minimal dependencies and high performance, thanks to the Rust-native implementation.
 - **Comprehensive Music Library Management**: Scan, search, and browse your music library and online radio stations with ease.
 - **Dynamic Playlists**: Automatically create dynamic playlists for personalized listening experiences.
 - **Playlists by Genre, Year**: Browse and create playlists based on genre or year.